frederic-perez/AmE-dictionary/data/idioms.md

 __end (something) on a high note__ :four: To finish, complete, or leave (something) at a successful, impressive, or climactic point.
 __end game__ :two::hammer:
 __end of one’s rope__
-__end of story__ A phrase used to end a conversation or topic of discussion, especially when one wants to discourage debate. _I didn’t do anything wrong here, OK?
+__end of story__ :two: A phrase used to end a conversation or topic of discussion, especially when one wants to discourage debate. _I didn’t do anything wrong here, OK?
 End of story._
 __end run__ :two: An evasive or diversionary action or maneuver around some obstacle or difficulty.
 An allusion to a play in American football, in which the carrier of the ball runs wide to evade the defensive line. _Many wealthy citizens try to perform an end run around their country’s tax laws by filtering their money in offshore accounts._
 __end to end__ __2__ From the very beginning to the very end of something. _That film was excellent end to end!_
 __endgame__ :three: The final stages of a process, development, or activity.